 Figure 1.
 The keynote and panel speakers of CIGRE International Conference and AORC Technical Meeting 2019

-The conference was opened by the welcome notes of the chairman of Indonesia National Committee (NC), Dr. Herman Darnel Ibrahim.
-He sent his warmest greeting to all distinguished speakers, delegates, and speakers.
-He hoped that the event could benefit all the participant with new knowledge and experience regarding the appointed theme.
-The following welcome speech was presented by the Chairman of AORC, Prof. Akihiko Yokoyama which greeted all the participants and his sincere gratitude to the Indonesia National Committee for organizing the international conference.
+The conference was opened by welcome notes from the chairman of Indonesia National Committee (NC), Dr. Herman Darnel Ibrahim.
+He sent his warmest greetings to all distinguished speakers and delegates.
+He hoped that this event could benefit all participants by gaining new knowledge and experience regarding the selected theme.
+The next welcome speech was presented by the Chairman of AORC, Prof. Akihiko Yokoyama who greeted all the participants and conveyed his sincere gratitude to the Indonesia National Committee for organizing the international conference.

 The last speaker was Mr. Djisman Hutajulu, representing the Directorate General of Electricity (Ditjen Ketenagalistrikan) of the Ministry of Energy and Mineral Resource.
 Mr. Djisman, on behalf of Director General of Electricity, Ir.
-Rida Mulyana, M.Sc., highlighted the importance of having balanced between Energy Security, Equity, and Sustainability.
-He also mentioned the Government aims to gradually boost renewable energy (RE) to the power system by considering the electricity system readiness, especially to integrate intermittent RE.
+Rida Mulyana, M.Sc., highlighted the importance of a balanced Energy Security, Equity and Sustainability.
+He also mentioned the goal for the Government to gradually boost renewable energy (RE) in the power system by acknowledging the readiness of the electricity system, especially in integrating intermittent RE.

 Mr. Joko talked about the opportunities for RE development in Indonesia.
-He mentioned that there is space for RE development to meet the 23% target in 2025 and to increase the electrification ratio in eastern Indonesia.
-Additionally, there are opportunities from possible development of hybrid generation, application of smart grids and control to integrate variable RE, waste energy project, more competitive PV and battery technology, and co-firing technology from biofuels.
+He mentioned that there are space for RE developments to meet the 23% target in 2025 and to increase the electrification ratio in Eastern Indonesia.
+Additionally, there are opportunities from possible development of hybrid generation, application of smart grids and control to integrate variable RE, waste energy project, more competitive PV and battery technology and co-firing technology from biofuels.

-Mr. Ralf shared his experience with converting the German transmission grid with long HVDC cable lines to integrate renewable generations.
-He highlighted the importance of consistent quality assurance to increase the availability of the power system component and the right strategy for fault location, monitoring, and diagnostics.
-Mr. Chandan showed recent technology advancement to have a stronger, smarter, and greener grid in the future.
-He pointed out that digitalization solution, including digital grid, will enable more flexible and real-time managed grid.
+Mr. Ralf shared his experience of converting the German transmission grid with long HVDC cable lines to integrated renewable generations.
+He highlighted the importance of consistent quality assurance to increase the availability of the power system component and the right strategy for fault location, monitoring and diagnostics.
+Mr. Chandan showed recent technology advance used to create a stronger, smarter and greener grid in the future.
+He pointed out that digitalization solution, including digital grid, will enable more flexible and real-time grid management.